teracow/googliser/README.md

 `-f` or `--failures INTEGER`

 How many download failures before exiting?
-0 for unlimited (400)."
+Default is 10.
+Enter 0 for unlimited (this will potentially try to download all results)."

 `-c` or `--concurrency INTEGER`

 How many concurrent image downloads?
-Maximum of 40.
+Default is 8.
+Maximum is 40.
 A higher number will not necessarily download faster!

 `-t` or `--timeout INTEGER`

 Number of seconds before retrying download.
-Maximum of 600 (10 minutes).
+Default is 15.
+Maximum is 600 (10 minutes).

 `-r` or `--retries INTEGER`

 Try to download each image this many times.
-Maximum of 100.
+Default is 3.
+Maximum is 100.

 `-g` or `--no-gallery`

 Don't create thumbnail gallery.
+Default is that script always creates a thumbnail gallery after downloading images.

 `-h` or `--help`